Complex hypergraphs: Percolation theory I: no intra-layer inclusions

-where $A_i$ is derived from $A$ by replacing the $i$th column by ${\rm vec}\{D\}$.
+where ${\rm vec}\{A\}_i$ is derived from ${\rm vec}\{A\}$ by replacing the $i$th column by ${\rm vec}\{B\}$.
 This solution is valid provided that $A$ is not singular.
-When $\det(A)\rightarrow0^+$ the mean components size diverge and the system achieve percolation.
+When $\det(A)\rightarrow0^+$ the mean component sizes diverge and the system achieve percolation.
 Therefore, the {\em chygraph critical percolation condition} is given by